arey/quarkus-spring-petclinic/README.md

     In the main menu, choose `File -> Open` and select the Petclinic [pom.xml](pom.xml).
 Click on the `Open` button.

     - CSS files are generated from the Maven build.
-You can build them on the command line `./mvnw generate-resources` or right-click on the `spring-petclinic` project then `Maven -> Generates sources and Update Folders`.
+You can build them on the command line `./mvnw generate-resources` or right-click on the `quarkus-spring-petclinic` project then `Maven -> Generates sources and Update Folders`.

     - A run configuration named `PetClinicApplication` should have been created for you if you're using a recent Ultimate version.
 Otherwise, run the application by right-clicking on the `PetClinicApplication` main class and choosing `Run 'PetClinicApplication'`.